Radon Measurement and Mitigation

 If there are elevated radon levels in the room next to mine, does that mean there will be elevated levels in my room?

 Not necessarily.
-Indoor radon levels may vary from room to room, depending on various factors that might include: the pattern of airflow in the building; the location of features such as crawlspaces and foundation cracks; and the depth of soil and rock under different parts of the building.
+Indoor radon levelscan vary from room to room, depending on various factors that might include: the pattern of airflow in the building; the location of features such as crawlspaces and foundation cracks; and the depth of soil and rock under different parts of the building.
 It is not possible to make a reliable prediction from one room to the next.
-The way to determine radon levels throughout a building is to test the protocol identified areas.
+The way to determine radon levels throughout a building is to test the protocol-identified areas.

 If there are elevated radon levels in the building next to mine, does that mean there will be elevated levels in my building?

 Not necessarily.
-Indoor radon levels may vary from building to building, so it is not possible to make a reliable prediction from one building to the next.
-Guidance and experience suggessts you should not rely on radon test results taken in other buildings nearby to estimate the radon level in your building.
+Indoor radon levels may vary from building to building, and in some cases from room to room, so it is not possible to make a reliable prediction from one building to the next.
+Guidance and experience suggests you should not rely on radon test results taken in other buildings nearby to estimate the radon level in your building.
 The way to determine radon levels in a given building is to test.

 What is a picoCurie?